nilearn/nilearn/doc/building_blocks/manual_pipeline.rst

-.. _getting_started:
+.. _manual_pipeline:

 ============================================================
-Introduction to the neuroimaging machine-learning pipeline
+Building your own neuroimaging machine-learning pipeline
 ============================================================

 Nilearn comes with code to simplify the use of scikit-learn when dealing